hiphops-io/hiphops-io.github.io/docs/start-about.md

 #### Infinitely long pipelines ♾

 Hiphops is fully event driven, meaning you only use compute when there's work to be done.
-If a pipeline waits for input before continuing, that input can take as long as you like.
+If a pipeline waits for input before continuing, then it won't be using up resource/blocking other pipelines in the meantime.
 This contrasts with running automations on something like a CI/CD, which generally holds a process open for the duration of the run.

 #### Bring your own auth, secrets, etc 🔐